 This ATP includes an inventory of existing bicycle and pedestrian infrastructure, identifies physical and programmatic gaps, and includes a list of recommendations that will support annual funding and grant cycles.
 The LTC will use this ATP to guide additional studies as needed to design and implement projects identified in this plan to improve active transportation and mobility throughout the Loop and community.
 This ATP uses the latest design standards and guidelines by the State of California and other communities alike to ensure that all recommendations are feasible.
-This planning process was made possible by funds allotted to the LTC from the Caltrans Sustainable Communities Transportation Grant program.
-This ATP will guide the development of active transportation infrastructure projects and programs for the June Lake Loop.
+Details for improvement projects will be designed and environmentally assessed according to Caltrans standards, at which point the concepts described in this plan will undergo further refinement based on engineering, environmental, right of way, funding, and other constrains.
+Adoption of this plan by Mono County or the LTC does not constitute a pre- decision by Caltrans on engineering, environmental, or other issues.
+This ATP guides the development of active transportation infrastructure projects and programs for the June Lake Loop.
 The following objectives will guide the planning process to ensure a successful plan that leads to project implementation: